SPF PermError: what it means and how to fix it

 Cause #1: too many DNS lookups

 By far the most common cause.
 RFC 7208 limits evaluation to ten DNS resolutions.
 Each include, a, mx, ptr, exists and redirect consumes one, and provider includes unfold in cascade.
-Exceed ten, and it's PermError.
+Past ten, it's PermError.
 It's so common we devote a whole guide to it: the 10-lookup limit.
 The fix goes through cleaning out unnecessary includes, splitting by subdomain, or a controlled flattening.

 Cause #2: too many "void lookups"